Posted in:

 When considering what is a good pension amount, your pension pot does not include your state pension, which is the amount awarded to you by the UK government.
 It includes your workplace pension, plus any other private pensions you might have – you may have several.

-Your fund providers should issue you an annual statement to update you with the current and projected values of each account.
-Alternatively, some providers may give you the option to check for yourself what the fund is worth on their websites.
+Your fund providers should issue an annual statement updating you with each account’s current and projected values.
+Alternatively, some providers may allow you to check for yourself what the fund is worth on their websites.

 What is a good pension pot for a single person?

-Pensions and Lifetime Savings Association (PLSA) put retirement prospects into three categories – Minimum, Moderate, and Comfortable.
-The table below shows what is considered to be an adequate pension in each of the categories for both singles and couples (State Pension included).
+The Pensions and Lifetime Savings Association (PLSA) divides retirement prospects into three categories: Minimum, Moderate, and Comfortable.
+The table below shows what is considered an adequate pension in each category for both singles and couples (State Pension included).

 The figures are different for singles and couples in the London Area.